GitauHarrison/notes/linode/deploy_on_linode.md

 ### Firewall

-- Set up a firewall to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+- I need to set up a firewall to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 For your information, a firewall creates a barrier between a trusted network and an untrusted network.
 An example of an untrusted network can be the internet.
     <br>
-    - Install `uncomplicated firewall`:
+    - Install `ufw` also known as "uncomplicated firewall":
         <br>

         ```python